 For pickleball players, especially those experiencing meniscus issues, integrating the use of the best knee brace for meniscus injury with contrast therapy can be a game-changer.
 The brace provides additional support and stability, helping to manage pain and prevent further injury during play and recovery.
 Check out the best knee braces for pickleball today, and find exactly what you need!

-Contrast therapy involves alternating applications of heat and cold for set durations of time:
+Contrast therapy involves alternating applications of heat and cold for set durations of time using a device providing contrast therapy:

 So a sample contrast therapy protocol could be: